steveuniverseuwu/EvidenceShield6/ZKP_COMPLETE_PACKAGE.md

 ## 🎉 Conclusion

-You now have a **complete, functional Zero-Knowledge Proof system** integrated into EvidenceShield!
+You now have a **complete, functional Zero-Knowledge Proof system** integrated into ChainGuard!

 ### What You Can Do Now
 - ✅ Upload files with automatic ZKP generation